Freeman Fitzgerald: Professional football and coaching

 After graduating from Notre Dame, Fitzgerald played several seasons of professional football.
 He played for the Massillon Tigers in 1916, where he rejoined his Notre Dame teammate Knute Rockne.
 The 1916 Massillon Tigers finished in second place behind Jim Thorpe's Canton Bulldogs.
 In 1917, the Youngstown Patricians (a team affiliated with the Patrician Club at Youngstown's St. Patrick's Parish) sought to win the professional football championship and signed five All-Americans, including Fitzgerald, Tommy Hughitt, Tom Gormley, Bart Macomber, Bill Kelleher, and Gil Ward.

-In 1918, Fitzgerald's professional football career was interrupted by military service after the United States entered World War I. He was commissioned as a second lieutenant and assigned as an aviation instructor at Brooks Field in San Antonio, Texas.
+In 1918, Fitzgerald's professional football career was interrupted by military service after the United States entered World War I. He enlisted in the aviation corps and was commissioned as a second lieutenant and assigned as an aviation instructor at Brooks Field in San Antonio, Texas.

 After the war, Fitzgerald signed with the Rock Island Independents of the American Professional Football Association (predecessor to the NFL).
 He played Rock Island in the 1920 and 1921 seasons.

 From 1922 through 1927, Fitzgerald was the line coach at Marquette University in Milwaukee, Wisconsin.
 He was one of twelve teammates of Rockne from the 1914 football team who were selected for the honor guard at Rockne's funeral in 1931.